 Manual for Checking Your Vipassana Kammatthana Progress

-‘In my possession is a tattered, yellowed booklet, the text is twenty-one pages long, originally written in 1961 by Phra Tepsiddhimuni (then Phra Rajsiddhimuni).
+‘In my possession is a tattered, yellowed booklet, the text is twenty-one pages long, written in 1961 by Phra Tepsiddhimuni (then Phra Rajsiddhimuni).
 The commendable English translation by Thai volunteers in 1964 is entitled ‘Manual for Checking Your Vipassana Kammathana Progress’.
 Kammathana in Pali means ‘place of work’.
 Here, it refers to the insight knowledges as stages of development or ‘places’ within the mind.’